bangbangcon/west/content/Speakers.md

 competitive-level players demanding frame-perfect input, and discuss how we can carry lessons learned from those over to non-game software development.

-<b>Mike</b> makes interactive art, experimental games, and software tools.
+**Mike** makes interactive art, experimental games, and software tools.
-Above all, they makes things that spark intellectual curiosity and inspire people to become self-motivated learners.
+Above all, they make things that spark intellectual curiosity and inspire people to become self-motivated learners.

 ---